openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 ==========

-Without a clearly defined and agreed upon process for removing legacy code, open edX developers will hesitate to do so.
+Without a clearly defined and agreed upon process for removing legacy code, Open edX developers will hesitate to do so.
 As a result, the platform will have redundant implementations and dormant features that over time will slow down development and developer onboarding.